em0n-1337/Linux-Ricing/README.md

 ```

 Now log out from the current session and log back again with the dwm session selected.
 This should appear somewhere on your login screen.
-If you want to use my config file then navigate to the dwm folder again and type
+If you want to use my config file don't forget to check out the note instruction.
+Then navigate to the dwm folder and type
 ```javascript
 sudo make clean install
 ```